How to write a menopause policy (with free template)

 So, a menopause policy is important for building a positive workplace culture and attracting diverse talent, but do you know where to start?

-As one of Charlie’s CIPD-qualified HR advisors, I help small businesses draft policies that reflect their company culture and the unique needs of their team.
-In this blog I’ll explain how to create a menopause policy that will work for your business.
+As one of Charlie’s CIPD-qualified HR advisors, I help small businesses draft policies that reflect their company culture and the unique needs of their teams.
+In this blog, I’ll explain how to create a menopause policy that will work for your business – I'll also share a menopause policy template to help.

 Remember: a menopause at work policy isn’t just for those who might experience menopause — it benefits everyone.
 This is because it: